|

 Why is Archimedes important in mathematics?

-What did Isaac Newton achieve in mathematics?
+What did Isaac Newton achieve in the field of mathematics?

 Who is Leonhard Euler and what is his significance?

-Did Pythagoras influence areas beyond mathematics?
+Did Pythagoras influence other fields besides mathematics?

-Yes, Pythagoras not only influenced mathematics with his famous theorem, but he also had a significant impact on philosophy, music, and mysticism.
+Yes, Pythagoras not only influenced mathematics with his famous theorem, but also had a significant impact on philosophy, music, and mysticism.

 What impact have mathematicians had on modern society?